byui-cit/cit470/diagram/README.md

 - Microsoft Visio.
 This is the premier diagramming tool used by industry network and security professionals.
 It's a little challenging to learn, so Visio proficiency looks attractive on a job-seeker's résumé.
 It is also expensive, but BYU-Idaho students may obtain a copy of Visio software at no cost:
-  - visit <a href="https://azureforeducation.microsoft.com/devtools" target="_blank" ref="noopener">Microsoft Azure Dev Tools for Teaching</a>,
+  - visit <a href="https://portal.azure.com/" target="_blank" ref="noopener">Microsoft Azure</a>,
   - sign in with BYU-Idaho credentials,
+  - select "Explore" under "Access student benefits,"
   - select "Software" from the menu at the left of the Azure Education web page,
   - select one of the available editions of Visio Professional,
   - click **[Download]** to download the installer and **[View Key]** to obtain your product license activation key.